 More shaved beef recipes

-We love shaved steak in this house, it’s a shortcut to a quick and easy meal.
-You have to try our popular Cheesesteak sandwich recipe, these Philly Cheesesteak sliders and this low-carb Philly cheesesteak casserole.
+We love shaved steak in this house.
+It’s a shortcut to a quick and easy meal.
+Try our popular Philly Cheesesteak sandwich, these Philly Cheesesteak sliders and this low-carb Philly cheesesteak casserole.
+See all 39 Shaved Beef Recipes.

 If you love quick and easy weeknight dinners, try these: